hotio/website/includes/annotations-wg.md

-1. The environment variable `VPN_LAN_NETWORK` can be set to for example `192.168.1.0/24`, `192.168.1.0/24,192.168.44.0/24` or `192.168.1.33`, so you can get access to the webui or other additional ports (see below).
+1. The environment variable `VPN_LAN_NETWORK` can be set to for example `192.168.1.0/24`, `192.168.1.0/24,192.168.44.0/24` or `192.168.1.33`, so you can get access to the webui or other ports from your LAN.
 If for example you were to pick `192.168.0.0/24`, every device with an ip in the range `192.168.0.0 - 192.168.0.255` on your LAN is allowed access to the webui.
 On MacOS set it to `192.168.65.0/24` (Verify with your settings [Resources > Network > Docker subnet]), you might also need to do `-p 127.0.0.1:PORT:PORT` (don't ask me why, Docker on Mac quirks I guess).
 Do not add the docker bridge networks in this variable!

 2. If you need to expose ports on your LAN you can use `VPN_EXPOSE_PORTS_ON_LAN`.
-For example `VPN_EXPOSE_PORTS_ON_LAN=7878/tcp,9117/tcp`, will block those ports on the vpn interface, so that there's no risk that they might be exposed to the world and allow access to them from your LAN.
+For example `VPN_EXPOSE_PORTS_ON_LAN=7878/tcp,9117/tcp`, will allow access to them from your LAN.
 Most images also have a `WEBUI_PORTS` environment variable that does basically the same thing already pre-filled with the default ports.
 Use `WEBUI_PORTS` if you need to change those defaults.
 The variable `VPN_EXPOSE_PORTS_ON_LAN` is mostly for extra ports, likely used when routing additional containers through this container's VPN connection.

-3. The variable `WEBUI_PORTS` is mostly used when setting up the firewall rules for the VPN feature.
-For a few images it's also the best way to change the port on which the app runs.
+3. NOT USED

 4. Possible values are `generic`, `proton` and `pia`.
 Affiliate links: